Buying or selling a home is likely the biggest financial decision of your entire life, and you need a Realtor® if you want to do it right.

 10. Experience In Your Price Range

-Make sure your realtor has experiencing buying and selling homes in your price range.
+Make sure your realtor has experience buying and selling homes in your price range.

 Always ask your realtor about what other homes they have worked with in a similar price range.